KSP-KOS/KOS/README.md

     SET X TO 1.
     IF X = 1 { PRINT "X equals one.". }.            // Prints "X equals one."
     IF X > 10 { PRINT "X is greater than ten.". }.  // Does nothing

+If statements can make use of boolean operators.
+Example:

+    IF X = 1 AND Y > 4 { PRINT "Both conditions are true". }.
+    IF X = 1 OR Y > 4 { PRINT "At least one condition is true". }.

 ### LIST